openedx/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0008-use-asymmetric-jwts.rst

 To verify the signature we'll be simply looping through the public keys and try to verify the signature with each of them.
 For more details you can have a look at `verify_jwk_signature_using_keyset`_.
-To generate ``keyset`` required for verification you can simply use `verify_jwk_signature_using_keyset`_ method.
+To generate ``keyset`` required for verification you can simply use `get_verification_jwk_key_set`_ method.

 .. _verify_jwk_signature_using_keyset: https://github.com/openedx/edx-drf-extensions/blob/master/edx_rest_framework_extensions/auth/jwt/decoder.py#L270
-.. _verify_jwk_signature_using_keyset : https://github.com/openedx/edx-drf-extensions/blob/master/edx_rest_framework_extensions/auth/jwt/decoder.py#L270
+.. _get_verification_jwk_key_set : https://github.com/openedx/edx-drf-extensions/blob/master/edx_rest_framework_extensions/auth/jwt/decoder.py#L395

 Key Rotation
 ~~~~~~~~~~~~

 In future if we plan to rotate the keys, we can simply add new key public key to the public keyset and remove the old private one.
 Means, at any time there might be more than one public key but there will be only one private key.
-The clients will be able to verify the signature using the new public key and the old clients will be able to verify the signature using
+Considering that we are doing verification
-the old public key.
-Considering that we are doing verification by looping through all the available public keys, the ``kid`` parameter is not
+by looping through all the available public keys, the ``kid`` parameter is not
-is not much important.
+as important as it was before.
 But it is still a good practice to have it.

 Consequences
 ------------